 - Subscription Fees

-LAMP subscribers pay an annual subscription fee that is due and payable in full on July 1 of the subscription year.
-LAMP’s subscription and fiscal year run from 1 July to 30 of the following year.
+LAMP subscribers in the United States and Canada pay an annual subscription fee that is due and payable in full on July 1 of the subscription year.
+The annual fee is set out in Appendix I of this Prospectus.
+LAMP subscribers in Latin America and the Caribbean pay an annual subscription fee that is 25% of the fee established for the United States and Canada.
+LAMP’s subscription and fiscal year run from July 1 to June 30 of the following year.

-Institutions wishing to join LAMP may do so by paying an initial subscription of five times the annual fee, or a negotiated amount subject to the approval of the full LAMP Committee.
+Institutions in the United States and Canada wishing to join LAMP may do so by paying an initial subscription of five times the annual fee, or a negotiated amount subject to the approval of the full LAMP Committee.
+This initial fee may be paid over three years, or as negotiated by the Executive Committee.
+Institutions in Latin America and the Caribbean wishing to join LAMP may do so by paying an initial subscription of one quarter of five times the annual fee, or a negotiated amount subject to the approval of the full LAMP Committee.
 This initial fee may be paid over three years, or as negotiated by the Executive Committee.

 - Access to Materials by Nonmembers